vitalab/vitalab.github.io/article/_posts/2022-02-22-scanner-invariant-representations.md

 ![](/article/images/scanner-invariant-representations/fig2.jpg)

-## Site prediction from z
+## Site prediction from $$z$$

-The post-hoc adversary is able to tell the correct site using the latent vector z **41%** of the time (random chance is 25%).
+The post-hoc adversary is able to tell the correct site using the latent vector $$z$$ **41%** of the time (random chance is 25%).
 It's hard to tell how good this value is.
-It's clear that z does contain some site information.
+It's clear that $$z$$ does contain some site information.
 Still, the reconstruction results suggest that the method is better at harmonizing than the baseline.

+# Conclusion

+This methods significantly beats the LinearRISH baseline as evaluated here (RMSE on the true images, small and balanced dataset).
+The amount to which this new method can generalize and can be trusted remains to be discovered.
+For instance, it may not tolerate site imbalance as well as LinearRISH.

-# Notes
+# References and notes

 [^1]: Even in the LinearRISH paper, the data is not paired.
 They create paired groups of subjects, on which they apply a mean.
-There is also a challenge paper where LinearRISH is used with even less constraints: Ning et al. 2020.
+There is also a challenge paper where LinearRISH is used with even less constraints: Ning et al. _Cross-scanner and cross-protocol multi-shell diffusion MRI data harmonization: Algorithms and results_.
+NeuroImage.
+2020
+[^2]: Mirzaalian H, Ning L, Savadjiev P. _Multi-site harmonization of diffusion MRI data in a registration framework._ Brain Imaging Behavior.
+2018;12:284–295.